-What we have enjoyed the most of our trip to Warsaw in winter, was that all the old town is completely walkable.
-The red bricks roads were incredible to walk along, and the city walls are just perfect walkable.
-Those are the reminiscence of the defensive walls of the city from the outsiders.
+We have enjoyed our trip to Warsaw in winter because all the old town is entirely walkable.
+The red bricks roads were incredible to walk along, and the city walls were perfectly walkable.
+Those are the reminiscence of the city’s defensive walls from the outsiders.

 This part of Warsaw is very suggestive, and it’s also trendy among tourists.
-However, we don’t like these kinds of places, because they become crowded and overpriced.
-We enjoyed our little walk along the city walls.
+However, we don’t like these places because they become crowded and overpriced.
+Nevertheless, we enjoyed our little walk along the city walls.

-The area is bounded by the Gdańsk Boulevards, toward the banks of the Vistula River in a ring which includes the Old Town Market Place, the Royal Palace, The Sigmund Column and Barbican.
+The area is bounded by the Gdańsk Boulevards, toward the Vistula River banks in a ring that includes the Old Town Market Place, the Royal Palace, The Sigmund Column and Barbican.
 All you should visit in Warsaw in winter is here.
-The Old town is also the place where to find cosy cafè, nice restaurants and local shops.
-You can cross the old town to arrive in Warsaw New Town, passing from medieval architecture to a more modern view of the Polish Capital.
+The Old town is also where to find cosy cafè, excellent restaurants and local shops.
+To arrive in Warsaw New Town, you can cross the old town, passing from medieval architecture to a more modern Polish capital scenery.

 Get to the top of the Palace of Culture and Science

-This iconic palace is considered the future and the past of Warsaw at the same time.
+This iconic Palace is considered the future and the past of Warsaw at the same time.
 The Palace of Culture and Science of Warsaw is an iconic landmark of the city.
-This was once a symbol of the friendly line between Poland and the Soviet Union and was the present of Stalin to the people of Poland.
+This was once a symbol of the friendly line between Poland and the Soviet Union and was the presence of Stalin to the people of Poland.

-However for these reasons the stunning Palace is hated by many Polish, reminiscence of the Communist Past and the poverty of that time.
-However, the 237m, is today standing still as the most significant monument of Poland.
-The local authorities have decided to give to this place a function in the local life, upgrading the culture and heritage.
-The Palace of Culture and Science is today a cultural hub, hosting a theatre, cinema, a conference hall, a Museum and observatory deck.
-This is the tallest building of the city, made of 30 floors and served by a super-fast elevator that will take you up in less than 2 minutes.
-Visiting Warsaw in winter you can’t miss the view from the top of this palace.
+Definitely, the stunning Palace in the heart of the capital is a reminiscence of the Communist past.
+However, the 237m stands still as Poland’s most significant monument.
+The local authorities have determined to give this place a function in local life, upgrading the culture and heritage.
+The Palace of Culture and Science is today a cultural hub, hosting a theatre, cinema, conference hall, museum, and observatory deck.
+This is the tallest tower in the city, made of 30 floors and served by a super-fast elevator (for an old building) that will take you up in less than 2 minutes.
+Visiting Warsaw in winter, you can’t miss the view from this palace’s top.

 TICKETS | Palace of Culture & Science guided tour